 Step 8: Add Samsung firmware files to Odin

-- The main screen of Odin features 4 buttons viz.
+- The main screen of Odin features four buttons, viz.
 BL, AP, CP, and CSC.

 - BL means Bootloader, AP means Android Partition, CP means modern firmware, and CSC stands for Consumer software customization.

-- At first, tap on the BL button.
+- First, tap on the BL button.
 Then browse and select the firmware package file with ‘BL’ in its name.

-- Make sure you choose the HOME_CSC, and not CSC file.
+- Make sure you choose the HOME_CSC and not the CSC file.

-- This is because the Normal CSC contains an instruction that allows Odin to wipe out complete data while HOME_CSC contains instruction to only allow wipe of cache.
-But when a downgrade is done (example: from Oreo back to Nougat) a factory reset is a must.
+- This is because the Normal CSC contains an instruction that allows Odin to wipe out complete data while HOME_CSC contains an instruction to only allow the wipe of cache.
+But a factory reset is a must when a downgrade is done (for example: from Oreo back to Nougat).
 So use normal CSC at that time.

 Step 9: Begin the Samsung firmware flashing process

-- After adding all the firmware files in the Odin flash tool, let’s initiate the process to install Samsung firmware using Odin.
+- After adding all the firmware files in the Odin flash tool, let’s initiate the process of installing Samsung firmware using Odin.